sofathitesh/doconce/trunk/docs/demos/manual/html/_sources/manual.txt

     you can go to XML, HTML, LaTeX, PDF, OpenOffice, and from the latter to RTF and MS Word.

-The first point may be of interest even if you adopt a different markup language than Doconce, e.g., reStructuredText or Sphinx.

-So why not just use reStructuredText or Sphinx?
-Because Doconce
+ 2. Doconce is a working strategy for never duplicating information.
+    Text is written in a single place and then transformed to a number of different destinations of diverse type (software source code, manuals, tutorials, books, wikis, memos, emails, etc.).
+    The Doconce markup language support this working strategy.
+    The slogan is: "Write once, include anywhere".

+A wide range of markup languages exist.
+For example, reStructuredText and Sphinx have recently become popular.
+So why another one?

-  * can convert to plain *untagged* text, more desirable for computer programs and email,
+  * Doconce can convert to plain *untagged* text, more desirable for computer programs and email.

-  * has less cluttered tagging of text,
+  * Doconce has less cluttered tagging of text.

-  * has better support for copying in computer code from other files,
+  * Doconce has better support for copying in parts of computer code, say in examples, directly from the source code files.

-  * has stronger support for mathematical typesetting,
+  * Doconce has stronger support for mathematical typesetting, and has many features for being integrated with (big) LaTeX projects.

-  * works better as a complete or partial source for large LaTeX documents (reports and books).

-Anyway, after having written an initial document in Doconce, you may convert to reStructuredText or Sphinx and work with that version for the future.
+  * Doconce is almost self-explanatory and is a handy starting point for generating documents in more complicated markup languages, such as Google Wiki, LaTeX, and Sphinx.
+A primary application of Doconce is just to make the initial versions of a Sphinx or Wiki document.

 Doconce was particularly written for the following sample applications: